mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### Changing the base table

-Base table selection should be done at the start of the query building progress.
+The user should make base table selection at the start of the query building progress.
 Changing it after input columns have been selected will clear all progress.
 A warning should be given to users so that they understand the consequences of making this change.

 ### 1.1 Base Table Options